Proof of citizenship, identity, and residence: EDL/EID

-- Passport — A valid United States passport that contains your signature and photo.
+- U.S. Passport — Valid and has your signature and photo.

-- Driver license, enhanced driver license, or state-issued ID card — A valid, state-issued driver license, enhanced driver license, or ID card that contains your signature, date of birth, and photo.
+- Driver license, enhanced driver license, or state-issued ID card — Valid and has your signature, date of birth, and photo.

-- Government ID — A valid city, federal, or state agency employee ID card that contains your signature and photo.
+- Government ID — Valid city, federal, or state ID card that has your signature and photo.

-- Tribal ID — A federally recognized Indian tribal enrollment card or a U.S. Bureau of Indian Affairs ID card that contains your signature and photo.
+- Indian Tribal ID — Federally recognized enrollment card or U.S. Bureau of Indian Affairs ID card that has your signature and photo.

 Teens and children